-Use Local Account for sign in in Windows 8
+Use Local Account for sign in Windows 8.1/8

 Switch back to Local Account from Microsoft Account